charlsagente/python-settings/README.md

 [![Build Status](https://travis-ci.org/charlsagente/python-settings.svg?branch=master)](https://travis-ci.org/charlsagente/python-settings)

 # python-settings
-This module provides you easy access to your **config/settings** properties from all your python modules, it supports normal and lazy initialization for each property.
-It is based on
+This utility provides you easy access to your **config/settings** properties from all your python modules, it supports regular and lazy instantiations.

- [django.conf.settings](https://github.com/django/django/blob/stable/1.11.x/django/conf/__init__.py#L58').
+This project is based on [django.conf.settings](https://github.com/django/django/blob/stable/1.11.x/django/conf/__init__.py#L58').

  ## Installation